hungjn/PL0-Compiler/README.md

 # PL0-Compiler
-Compiler for PL0 language written in C for Systems Software Project Equipped with Virtual Machine, Lexical Analyzer, Parser and Code Generator
+Compiler for PL0 language written in C for Systems Software Project Summer 2020

+Equipped with Virtual Machine, Lexical Analyzer, Parser and Code Generator

                                       HOW TO COMPILE: